KronosTheLate/CircuitComponentRounding.jl/README.md

 If the given input is smaller than the geometric mean, the output was rounded down.
 Rounding in this case means taking the first bigger/smaller value in the E-series.

 ## Where do the values come from?
 The values rounded to are found in the [wikipedia list](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers#Lists) of E-series values.
 While this list ranges from 1 to 10, the values used are multiplied by 100 and converted to integers.
-The reasoning is that integers exact, in addition to being faster and easier to read than floating point values.
+The advantages are that integers are exact, in addition to being (opinion) faster and easier to read than floating point values.

 ## Feedback
 As this is the first package of a relativly novice programmer, feedback and input on ways the package could be better are very welcome!

 ### ToDo

-* Add tests:
-    * Round 1:10 and 100:1000, and see that they are in the series rounded to (for all series?)
-    * Round a number of values, add a tiny number, and see that none are in the series rounded to
+* Restructure package; split off into ESeries.jl and AbstractPrefNumbSys.jl
 * Add support for rounding to other standards for electrical components.